-Perhaps the most important thing to consider is the fact that there is no single perfect way of profiting form trading.
-There are just many players (individuals and institutions) trying to make a profit for themselves, each with their own approach.
-Many approaches can work at the same time.
-This is not a "winner takes all" kind of game.
+Perhaps the most important thing to consider is the fact that there is no single ideal way of profiting form trading.
+The market is composed by many players, both individuals and institutions, all trying to make a profit for themselves with their own approach.
+Many approaches can work at the same time, because this not a winner-takes-all kind of scenario.

 Some future events may indeed be predicted, depending on the scope of such prediction.

-Modern computer models are able to predict if it will rain tomorrow with a good degree of confidence.
+Modern computer models are able to predict if it will rain in the next 24 hours with a very good degree of confidence.
 The quality of predictions starts to falter as one hopes to guess outcomes farther into the future.
-This is because, with time, more randomness is added to a system, be that regarding the weather or a market.
+This is because, with time, more randomness is added to a system, making it more difficult to predict from the data at hand.